 After you cancel, your services are disabled.
 That means your virtual machines are de-allocated, temporary IP addresses are freed, and storage is read-only.

-We wait 90 days before permanently deleting your data in case you need to access it or you change your mind.
+After your subscription is canceled, Microsoft waits 30 - 90 days before permanently deleting your data in case you need to access it or you change your mind.
 We don't charge you for retaining the data.
 To learn more, see Microsoft Trust Center - How we manage your data.

 If you cancel your subscription with Pay-As-You-Go rates accidentally, you can reactivate it in the Accounts Center.